Causal Learning via Manifold Regularization

-Formulated in this way, it is clear that essentially any combination of featurization $g$ and semi-supervised learner can be used to provide a causal discovery approach.
+Formulated in this way, it is clear that essentially any combination of featurization $g$ and semi-supervised learner could be used in this setting.
 Below, as a practical example, we explore graph-based manifold learning \citep[following][]{Belkin2006} combined with a simple bivariate featurization.